 Temporary pain, soreness and scabs following surgery.

 Minoxidil (Rogaine or Regaine)

 Minoxidil can make hair seem thicker, or have more hair on the head due to delayed shedding and prolonged growth.
-It does not actually make hair thicker.

 Effects of minoxidil can last if twice daily application is adhered to, with effects disappearing soon after use is discontinued.
 Minoxidil does not work on everyone.